tomhoyland/abc/README.md

 A key concept within **ABC** is that BEHAVIOURS support CAPABILITIES and CAPABILITIES support BEHAVIOURS.
 There is no linear cause and effect between one and the other.
 They are seen as entangled and symbiotic.
 Some have direct effects on the other, others are indirect, and everything in between.
   - _So why not call it ACB?_   ACB doesn't have the same ring to it as **ABC**.  :)

 But it doesn't end there.
 It's also possible that as a client unpacks and understands the BEHAVIOURS and CAPABILITIES sought to ACHIEVE an outcome, they may discover that these are not viable, achievable or desirable.
 This might prompt a reassessment of what they seek to ACHIEVE.
-B and C also effect A. Again, nothing is simple.
+B and C also affect A. Again, nothing is simple.